1. What are your terms and conditions?

 Yes, however, indiscriminate use is not allowed.
 So if your child wants to snap a picture during a water rocket launch and share it, no problem!

 Absolutely!
 In fact, weather permitting, we get outside as much as possible …launching rockets, testing ideas, building bridges, playing an old viking game, using telescopes, collecting samples, hurling with a trebuchet (a kind of catapult) and so on!
 It all depends on the program, of course.
+We also employ 10 x 10 white pop-up canopies for shade when building things like bridges or catapults!
 Don’t forget the sunscreen and drink lots of water

 Not as school credit per se, however, it is recognized.
 At the end of a session, your child receives a certificate of completion.
 This should be kept in a file, along with other accomplishments, because it establishes a track record.
 It may seem too early to be thinking about a portfolio for institutions of higher learning, however, what your child does at an early age, lays a foundation for later study and academic success.
 Middle school teacher, Connell Cloyd, M.Ed. puts it this way: “My greatest education was from summer enrichment because it took me to another level.”